codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 If you need specific software and tools available on a builder machine we can provide dedicated macOS host machines which give you 2 VMs.

-Dedicated macOS premium hosts are available for $449/month, paid annually with **20% discount** comes to **$4,310/year**.
+Dedicated macOS M1 standard and macOS premium hosts are available for $449/month, paid annually with **20% discount** comes to **$4,310/year**.

-Dedicated macOS M1 standard hosts are available for $898/month, paid annually with **20% discount** comes to **$8,620/year**.

-Annual plans can be paid for with credit card and invoicing with bank transfer is available.
+Annual dedicated host plans can be paid for with credit card and invoicing with bank transfer is available.

 For more information contact us [here](https://codemagic.io/contact/).